 Context drives marketing evolution and revolution

-How you choose to play depends on your business context.
+Where you sit on the spectrum depends on your business context.

-Doing marketing evolution projects drives small, incremental improvements which keep your customers happy.
-They keep you competitive.
-And, they create momentum.
+Doing marketing evolution projects drives small, incremental improvements.
+This keeps your customers happy.
+Keeps you competitive.
+They create momentum.

 Those are all good for your profit and loss, right now.

-But, you need to have some marketing revolution projects on the go too.
+But, you need some marketing revolution projects too.
 Otherwise, you run the risk of a competitor surprising you and launching a better product.

-So, have a a small team to focus on coming up with something revolutionary.
+So, have a small team focus on being revolutionary.
 Or, let your team allocate specific time every month to create something radical and different.

 Serious marketing innovation players know they need both approaches.